WalletScrutiny/WalletScrutinyCom/_android/com.swapwalletltd.swap.md

   - /com.swapwalletltd.swap/
 ---

+**Update:** We can't find the app on Google Play anymore and assume it stopped to exist.
+With 50k downloads there might be many users wondering how to recover their coins.
+Please let us know if you know more!

+## Old review

 We can find no information on security.
 Also their links to Knowledge Base and FAQ are broken.
 Like this we have to assume it's a custodial wallet and thus